d12frosted/elpa-mirror/gnu/denote-readme.txt

 ─────────────────────────

-  The command `denote-link-backlinks' produces a bespoke buffer which displays the file name of all notes linking to the current one.
-Each file name appears on its own line and is buttonized so that it performs the action of visiting the referenced file.
-The backlinks’ buffer looks like this:
+  The command `denote-link-backlinks' produces a bespoke buffer which displays backlinks to the current note.
+A “backlink” is a link back to the present entry.

+  By default, the backlinks’ buffer is desinged to display the file name of the note linking to the current entry.
+Each file name is presented on its own line, like this:

   ┌────
   │ Backlinks to "On being honest" (20220614T130812)
   │ ------------------------------------------------
   │
   │ 20220614T145606--let-this-glance-become-a-stare__journal.txt
-  │ 20220616T182958--not-feeling-butterflies-in-your-stomach__journal.txt
+  │ 20220616T182958--feeling-butterflies-in-your-stomach__journal.txt
   └────

+  When the user option `denote-backlinks-show-context' is non-nil, the backlinks’ buffer displays the line on which a link to the current note occurs.
+It also shows multiple occurances, if present.
+It looks like this (and has the appropriate fontification):

+  ┌────
+  │ Backlinks to "On being honest" (20220614T130812)
+  │ ------------------------------------------------
+  │
+  │ 20220614T145606--let-this-glance-become-a-stare__journal.txt
+  │ 37: growing into it: [[denote:20220614T130812][On being honest]].
+  │ 64: As I said in [[denote:20220614T130812][On being honest]] I have never │ 20220616T182958--feeling-butterflies-in-your-stomach__journal.txt
+  │ 62: indifference.
+In [[denote:20220614T130812][On being honest]] I alluded
+  └────

+  Note that the width of the lines in the context depends on the underlying file.
+In the above example, the lines are split at the `fill-column'.
+Long lines will show up just fine.
+Also note that the built-in user option `xref-truncation-width' can truncate long lines to a given maximum number of characters.

   [Speed up backlinks’ buffer creation?]

-  The backlinks’ buffer is fontified by default, though the user has access to the `denote-link-fontify-backlinks' option to disable this effect by setting its value to nil.
+  The backlinks’ buffer runs the major-mode `denote-backlinks-mode'.
+It binds keys to move between links with `n' (next) and `p' (previous).
+  These are stored in the `denote-backlinks-mode-map' (use `M-x describe-mode' (`C-h m') in an unfamiliar buffer to learn more about it).
+When the user option `denote-backlinks-show-context' is non-nil, all relevant Xref key bindings are fully functional: again, check `describe-mode'.

+  The backlinking facility uses Emacs’ built-in Xref infrastructure.
+On some operating systems, the user may need to add certain executables to the relevant environment variable.

+  [Why do I get “Search failed with status 1” when I search for backlinks?]

+  Backlinks to the current file can also be visited by using the minibuffer completion interface with the `denote-link-find-backlink' command ([Visiting linked files via the minibuffer]).

   The placement of the backlinks’ buffer is subject to the user option `denote-link-backlinks-display-buffer-action'.
 Due to the nature of